BrightChamps Logo

 Green Checkmark Icon Indicating Correct Solutions in This Math Topic

-Students might think inequalities have only one solution, like an equation, but inequalities usually have many solutions, a whole range of numbers that make the given statement true.
+Students might think inequalities have only one solution, like equations.
+However, inequalities usually have many solutions — a range of numbers that satisfy the statement.

 Mistake 3